MUFacultyOfEngineering/AASBPM/README.md

  [![Compatible with Camunda Modeler version 5](https://img.shields.io/badge/Modeler_Version-5.0.0+-blue.svg)](#) [![Plugin Type](https://img.shields.io/badge/Plugin%20Type-BPMN-orange.svg)](#)

-This solution enables camunda modeler to discover web services from a desired Asset Administration Shell (AAS) repository.
-It iterates the AASs found in the repository and gets all submodelElements which submodel idShort is "WebServices".
-Each submodelElement represents an individual webservice of the asset.
-This solution aims to help business analysts on the design manufacturing business processes by providing a Service-Discovery mechanism from the AAS repository.
+This solution enables camunda modeler to discover REST services from a desired Asset Administration Shell (AAS) repository.
+It iterates the AASs found in the repository and gets all submodelElements which submodel idShort is "RestServices".
+Each submodelElement represents an individual service of the asset.
+This solution aims to assist business analysts on the design manufacturing business processes by providing a Service-Discovery mechanism from the AAS repository.

 ## Full architecture of our proposal
 ![](AAS%20service%20composition%20tool%20architecture_v3.drawio.png)